Menu

 Practical Psychometrics & Analytics

-The series is in six short webinars (workshops) that range from 60 to 90 minutes plus time for Q & A. Participants will receive a digital workbook for each session containing copies of the presentation, job aids, and resources.
-The cost for the whole series is $414, a $30 savings.
-The cost for ISPI members is $384 and the cost for Hale Center Professional members is $354.
+The series is in three short webinars (workshops) that range from 120 to 150 minutes plus time for Q & A. Participants will receive a digital workbook for each session containing copies of the presentation, job aids, and resources.
+The cost for the whole series for up to 6 people is $444, a $60 savings.

 Workshop 1: Psychometric Basics